distributed-system-analysis/pbench/agent/tool-scripts/README.md

 meta-data for that tool.
 These scripts are stored in the "postprocess" sub-directory named `<tool>-stop-postprocess`.
-The `stop-postprocess` script is executed on the host running the tool, after that tool is stopped successfully, but before reporting back to the caller the tool has stopped.
+The `stop-postprocess` script is executed on the host running the tool, after that tool is stopped successfully, but before reporting back to the caller that the tool has stopped.

 Similarly, each transient tool can also optionally provide a "postprocess" script which handles post-processing steps for the captured data to apply any